Bridgewater Bridge: The causeway

-The first bridges
+Early bridges

 Upon completion of the causeway, a punt operated across the deep, navigable section of the river, but could not cope with traffic demands.
-To resolve this issue, the first bridge across this point of the Derwent opened in 1849.
-The bridge was designed by the firm of architect and former convict James Blackburn.
+To resolve this issue, an Act of Parliament was passed in 1846 to enable construction of a bridge.
+The accepted design was a timber bridge, was by the firm of architect and former convict James Blackburn.
 Being a sliding bridge, it could slide back to allow shipping to pass through.
+Construction started in 1848, and opened to traffic in April 1849.

-In the late 1870s, the Tasmanian Main Line Railway called for modifications to the causeway so they could lay tracks over it.
-The causeway required widening and the sliding bridge was now replaced by a swing bridge.
+In the early 1870s, the Tasmanian Main Line Railway called for widening of the causeway so the railway could be laid on the downstream side.
+A second bridge was built alongside the first, parallel to it.
+The northern abutment was about 50 feet downstream from the road bridge.
+This bridge featured a swing span opening.
+Construction commenced in 1869 and it was completed 1874.

 On 22 July 1886, a train from the north was passing over the bridge when the engine left the tracks and tipped over, hanging precariously above the water on the edge of the southern end of the swing bridge.
 Two people, fireman William Shaw and passenger Daniel Turner, died as a result of the accident.
 The driver was injured.
 The locomotive was salvageable.
 The cause of the accident was found to be that the rails failed to match properly when the bridge was closed, so the bridge was modified again to solve this problem.
-The bridge lasted several decades more before being replaced by two swing bridges in the early 1900s, one for the railway, and one for the road traffic.
-The pivot and the sandstone abutments of the railway bridge are still standing and can be viewed on the left of the present bridge as one travels towards the north.